Itrat Husain Zuberi

-Itrat Husain Zuberi (ইতরাত হোসেন জুবেরী) (8 June 1906 - 14 December 1964) was a noted educationist of Pakistan.
-He started his educational career as a teacher in East Pakistan.
-He served in various capacities such as professor, Principal, Vice Chancellor, Education Advisor and Member, Executive Board of UNESCO till his retirement.
-Itrat was the first Indian to have the distinction of being elected a Carnegie Fellow at Oxford.
+Itrat Husain Zuberi (ইতরাত হোসেন জুবেরী) (8 June 1906 – 14 December 1964) was a noted educationist of Pakistan.
+He began his educational career as a teacher in East Pakistan and served in various capacities including professor, principal, vice-chancellor, educational adviser, and member of the executive board of UNESCO.
+Itrat was the first Pakistani to be elected a Carnegie Fellow at Oxford.

 Education

-Zuberi was M.A., Ph D, D.F.
-R.S.I.
-He was educated at St. John's College, Agra, where he took his MA; Allahabad University; Merton College, Oxford (1948-1950); and the University of Edinburgh where he received a PhD and worked under the renowned professor, Sir Herbert JC Grierson.
+Zuberi held an MA, PhD, and D.F.R.S.I.
+He was educated at St. John's College, Agra, where he took his MA; Allahabad University; Merton College, Oxford (1948–1950); and the University of Edinburgh, where he received a PhD under the supervision of the renowned scholar Sir Herbert J. C. Grierson.

-Professor and Principal Islamia College, Calcutta (1938–1953)
+Professor and Principal, Islamia College, Calcutta (1938–1953)

-Zuberi joined the Bengal Senior Education Service in 1938 as senior professor of English at Islamia College, an undergraduate college of the prestigious University of Calcutta before the establishment of the University of Rajshahi.
-Zuberi served Islamia College as a senior professor and Principal until he became Vice-Chancellor of the University of Rajshahi in 1953.
+Zuberi joined the Bengal Senior Education Service on 1 January 1938 as senior professor of English at Islamia College, an undergraduate college affiliated with the University of Calcutta, predating the establishment of the University of Rajshahi.
+He served Islamia College as senior professor and later as principal until his appointment as Vice-Chancellor of the University of Rajshahi in 1953.

-In 1942 Zuberi married Saida Idris; they had one son and two daughters.
+In 1942, Zuberi married Saida Idris; they had one son and two daughters.

-Vice Chancellor, Rajshahi University, Rajshahi (1953–1957)
+Vice-Chancellor, University of Rajshahi (1953–1957)

-In 1953, the Government of East Pakistan (now Bangladesh) adopted the Rajshahi University Act 1953, which was published through a gazette notification on 16 June 1953.
-The Governor of East Bengal was the Chancellor, and Zuberi, the Principal of Islamia college, was appointed the first Vice-Chancellor of the university.
-Itrat worked together with another patron of learning, Madar Baksh and prepared a plan for the full-fledged university.
-All intermediate and degree colleges and also the colleges of vocational and technical education of Rajshahi and Khulna divisions were affiliated to the newly established university.
-Itrat served the Rajshai University as Vice-Chancellor from 7 June 1953 till 30 September 1957.
+In 1953, the Government of East Pakistan (now Bangladesh) enacted the Rajshahi University Act 1953, published through a gazette notification on 16 June 1953.
+The Governor of East Bengal served as Chancellor, and Zuberi, then Principal of Islamia College, was appointed the first Vice-Chancellor of the university.
+Working alongside Madar Baksh, another patron of learning, Zuberi prepared a development plan for the full-fledged university.
+All intermediate, degree, vocational, and technical education colleges in the Rajshahi and Khulna divisions were affiliated to the newly established institution.
+Zuberi served as Vice-Chancellor from 7 June 1953 until 30 September 1957.

 Educational Adviser, Ministry of Education, Pakistan

-After the creation of India and Pakistan in 1947, Zuberi continued to serve East Pakistan until 1957, when he became Educational Adviser at the Ministry of Education in Karachi.
+Following the independence of India and Pakistan in August 1947, Zuberi continued to serve East Pakistan until 1957, when he was appointed Educational Adviser at the Ministry of Education in Karachi.

 Member, Executive Board of UNESCO

-On 19 December 1957 Zuberi was appointed as a member of the Executive Board of UNESCO, during its 49th session held in Paris.
-The Executive Board adopted the agenda (Item 2) whereby the resignation of Momtazuddin Ahmed (Pakistan) was accepted under paragraph 4 of Article V of UNESCO's Constitution, and appointed Zuberi, Educational Adviser, Ministry of Education Karachi to replace him until the end of his term of office.
+On 19 December 1957, Zuberi was appointed a member of the executive board of UNESCO during its 49th session in Paris.
+The Board accepted the resignation of Momtazuddin Ahmed (Pakistan) under paragraph 4 of Article V of UNESCO's Constitution and appointed Zuberi to serve the remainder of that term of office.

-Zuberi died in Canada, where he was Professor of English literature at the University of Windsor, on 14 December 1964; he was buried in Karachi seven days later.
+Zuberi died in Windsor, Canada, on 14 December 1964, where he had been serving as Professor of English Literature at the University of Windsor.
+He was buried in Karachi seven days later, on 21 December 1964.